aws/aws-sdk-js-crypto-helpers/packages/random-source-browser/README.md

 Access to a secure random source in a browser.
 `Math.random` is not acceptable for cryptographic operations.
-This module exports a consistent interface for modern browsers and IE11.
+This module exports a consistent interface for modern browsers.

 ## Usage